 They're available in four stunning colours, choose from blue, plum, green or graphite grey slate chippings.

 You can also get creative with your colours, making something completely unique and special in your landscaping area.

-We've put together a handy guide to laying a slate chipping drive or path.
+We've put together a handy guide to laying a slate chipping path.

 Slate chippings are adaptable and have many uses for outdoor landscaping.